royalapplications/docs/src/r2022/royalserver/components/secure-gateway/permissions.md

 <img src="/r2022/images/RoyalServer/Credential_48x48.png" class="icon-def" alt="" />

-The Logins panel displays the users that have access to the Secure Gateway functionality in Royal Server.
+The **Permissions** panel displays the users that have access to Royal Server Secure Gateway Module.

 ## Show or Activate the Permissions Pane

 In The Royal Server Configuration Tool Navigation Bar, click on the **Secure Gateway** group and then on the **Permissions** entry.

-## Features

-- The panel lists all users that are members of the local Windows Group `Royal Server Gateway Users`.
-If you have added Groups, this list is resolving all recursive groups and shows all users.
-- Use the **Refresh** button to refresh the list of permissions.
-  _Remark_: Depending on your environment, this might take some time.
-- Use the **Configure...** button to open the Windows UI for managing Users and Groups.

 > [!NOTE]
-> If you change the users in the `Royal Server Gateway Users` Windows group, Royal Server is not immediately picking up new members but caches the list for 5 minutes (default).
-To force a reload of the members restart Royal Server.
+> The permissions for Royal Server are valid for all Secure Gateway Connections.

+## Effective Permissions

+The Effective Permissions tab lets you check all relevant permissions of the specified user.
+Enter a username and click **Check Permissions** button.
+The Configuration Tool will list the following permissions:

+Category **Autzorization Groups**:
+- `Royal Server Users` - the specified user is member of Windows group and can use Management Connections and the Document Store
+- `Royal Server Gateway Users` - the specified user member of this Windows group and can use the Secure Gateway component
+- `Royal Server Administrators` - the specified user is member of this Windows group and can execute administrative tasks

+Category **Documents**:
+In this category all Royal Documents hosted by Royal server are listed and for each it shows if the user can read or modify the document.

+The button `Clear Cache` allows you to clear the cache from the currently specified user or for all users immediately.

+## Users
+The Users tab shows all users that are member of the `Royal Server Gateway Users` Windows group.
+The button `Refresh` refreshes the list.
+The button `Configure` opens the Local Users and Groups UI of Windows to configure group memberships